feklee/0.332/README.md

 Introduction
 ============

-The 0.332 is a mod of the SCM SPR332 v2 card reader:
+0.332 is a mod of the SCM SPR332 v2 card reader:

   * compact 3D printed case